 ||Panel of the EU Court of Auditors

-||SOUNDBITE by Szabolcs Fazakas, Member of the European Court of Auditors, (in ENGLISH) saying that the Court decided to examine how far the roads constructed funded by the European Development Fund are really used to the purpose they are designed for and how far they can be used in a very effective way; it means that maintenance is a crucial factor and this is why the Court audited how far the Commission promoted the sustainability of these roads; the main findings and conclusions of the Court's report are that there are many things to be done because maintenance is not the high priority, neither for the Commission, nor for the partner countries, the beneficiary countries; a lot has already been done but these countries are not really committed to adopting and implementing measures to guarantee the sustainability of the roads and to reduce the vehicles overloading - which is a crucial problem in these countries; that is why the Court's recommendation is that they should focus much more, not only on constructing new roads, not only on upgrading the existing ones, but on checking how far the sustainability of these roads can be guaranteed.
+||SOUNDBITE (in English ) Szabolcs Fazakas, Member of the European Court of Auditors, saying that: But this time, the Court decided to examine how far these roads constructed funded by the European Development Funds are really uses for the purpose they are designed for, how far can they be used in an effective way.
+It means that maintenance is a crucial factor, and this is why we audited how far the Commission promoted the sustainability of these roads.
+The main conclusions of our report are that there is a lot of things to be done because maintenance is not the higher priority, neither for the Commission, nor for the partner countries and the beneficiaries countries.
+A lot of things have been already done, these countries are not really committed to implement measures to get the sustainability of the roads, to get the vehicles overloading which is a crucial problem reduced in these countries.
+That is why our recommendation is that they should focus much more on, not only to construct new roads, not only to upgrade the but to see how far the sustainability of these roads can be guaranteed.

-||SOUNDBITE by Szabolcs Fazakas (in ENGLISH) saying that the Commission shouldn't only help the countries to plan, design and construct the roads but to set up a policy dialogue for the technical, financial and institutional framework of the roads; there should be a road agency, there should be a Ministry of Infrastructure and they should work in a proper way; it is more dangerous to give money to them; they should be taught how to use the money in a proper way.
+||SOUNDBITE (in English) Szabolcs Fazakas: The Commission shouldn't only help them to plan, design and construct the roads but to set up a policy dialogue for the technical, the financial and for the institutional framework of the roads.
+There should be a road agency, there should a ministry for infrastructure and there should work in a proper way.
+It is more dangerous to give money to them; we should even teach them how to use the money.